linas/archeo/README.md

 Living organisms heal themselves.
 A collection of data should be self-healing.
 Living organisms know things and remember things.
-A collection of data should know what's in it, what it's made out of, when some blob of data was last seen online, or in cold storage.
+A collection of data should know what's in it, what it's made out of.
+It should know when some blob of data was last seen online, or whether its now in cold storage.

 There should be ways of exploring, finding, searching, discovering.
 Knowing who you are, by knowing what you remember.
 Living organisms